We understand how important online privacy is, especially in this day and age. We want to assure you that we take your

 Webinar Terms & Conditions

 If you sign up for our webinars, we use the data in the registration form for the purposes of the administration of the booking and communication with you regarding the webinar and its provision.
 We may also use your email for marketing purposes which may include contacting you with news and offers on our products and services.
 We will add your email to our Newsletter list.
 It’s easy to unsubscribe and we will never share your details with anyone else for marketing purposes.
 The session will be video-recorded by the hosts, for the purpose of internal data analysis and reporting only.
-An automated transcript service to provide captions for those with hearing difficulties will be available during the sessions.
+A third party service is used to provide captions for those with hearing difficulties will be available during the sessions.
 The legal basis for collecting and using this data is that it is in our legitimate interests to do so for the purposes of administering and providing the webinar, and sharing the latest accessibility news and details of our business.